 Since the polyhedron itself has many open surfaces, it could perfectly cope with the task of transmitting light.

 The only significant change in the design was made by removing one of the 12 five-pointed stars.

 As a result, 11 interconnected stars and a light bulb inside made it possible to create a new interior item with a “mathematical bias”.

-Focus!
-The camera transfers the same polyhedron in different colors, depending on whether the bulb is on or not.
+Small focus!
+The photo camera transfers the same polyhedron in different colors, depending on whether the bulb is on or not.

 Both photos were taken at intervals of a few seconds.